 - A large standalone leaf template that can be displayed around the school or classroom if you don't have space for a Reading Tree poster

 These resources use artwork taken from The Hope Tree © Axel Scheffler, featured exclusively in The Book of Hopes published by Bloomsbury Children’s Books.
 Available in all good bookshops and online at literacytrust.org.uk/bookofhopes.

 If you have completed this challenge in your school by Friday 27 November 2020, you are invited to take a photo of your posters and leaves and send it in with the name of your school to firstname.lastname@example.org.

 You will be entered into a prize draw to win a box of great books for your school!

 You are, of course, welcome to complete the challenge without entering the prize draw.
 You can plan it for a different time frame that suits you and we'll keep the resources available for you to access throughout the year.

-This challenge is open to and completely free for all UK schools.
-It has been designed for schools with students aged 5 to 14 (Key Stages 1, 2 and 3).
+This challenge was open to and completely free for all UK schools and was designed for schools with students aged 5 to 14 (Key Stages 1, 2 and 3).

 Although entry to the challenge is now closed the guidance and resources will remain accessible for schools on this page.
 You are very welcome to use these for your own school challenge and to continue promotion of a reading culture in your school, encouraging staff and students to share their book recommendations with each other.